ninabarzh/ipa/content/en/docs/guides/hygiene.md

 * Check connected apps under Account Settings → Connected Apps
 * Remove suspicious or legacy tools

 5. Change the passwords for all cloud services.
-Do this after you’ve removed their access—doing it first may tip someone off.
+Do this after you’ve removed their access, doing it first may tip someone off.

 6. Rebuild your calendar if needed.
 If your calendar has been used for surveillance (e.g., tracking appointments), consider starting a fresh one, with limited sharing and notifications off.